Buddy Holly: Steve Marriott

 From a young age, Steve Marriott was a huge fan of Holly and would mimic his hero by wearing large-rimmed spectacles with the lenses removed.
 Marriott wrote his first song, called "Shelia My Dear", after his aunt Shelia to whom he was close.
 Those who heard the song said it was played at a jaunty pace in the style of Holly and his bandmates also nicknamed him 'Buddy'.
 Marriott also recorded a version of Kenny Lynch's song "Give Her My Regards" b/w "Imaginary Love", the B-side written by Marriott, and released as a 45-rpm in 1963 on Decca, inspired by Buddy Holly and the Crickets.
 His band, Humble Pie released a cover version of "Heartbeat" on their 1969 album Town and Country.

 Don McLean

-Don McLean's popular 1971 ballad "American Pie" was inspired by Holly's death and the day of the plane crash.
+Don McLean's popular 1971 ballad "American Pie" was inspired by Holly's death and the day of the airplane crash.
 The song's lyric, which calls the incident "The Day the Music Died", became popularly associated with the crash.
 McLean's album American Pie is dedicated to Holly.
 In 2015, McLean wrote, "Buddy Holly would have the same stature musically whether he would have lived or died, because of his accomplishments ...
 By the time he was 22 years old, he had recorded some 50 tracks, most of which he had written himself ... in my view and the view of many others, a hit ...
 Buddy Holly and the Crickets were the template for all the rock bands that followed."